MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 ```

 When the input of these operators is a scalar value, they return a **Boolean**
 value.

-When the input is a collection of values, the operators return any
+When the input is a collection of values, each item in the collection is
-matching members.
-If there are no matches in a collection, the operators return
-an empty array.
+converted to a string for comparison.
+The `-match` and `-notmatch` operators
+return any matching and non-matching members respectively.
+However, the `-like`
+and `-notlike` operators return the members as strings.
+The string returned for
+a member of the collection by `-like` and `-notlike` is the string the operator
+used for the comparison and is obtained by casting the member to a string.

 ### -like and -notlike